 - Limited opportunities for career advancement or personal development.

 - Excessively bureaucratic rules and procedures.

-Keep in mind that every person on your team has unique needs and stress thresholds.
+Keep in mind that every person on your team has unique needs, and different stress thresholds.
 Something that causes extreme stress for one person might just be an inconvenience – or even a work enabler – for someone else.

 This is why it's important to talk to each person on your team individually.
 Find out which stressors are causing your team members the most trouble.
 You can then tailor your approach to fit each person's needs.

 Chances are, you now have a long list of factors that could be negatively affecting your team.

 It will be within your power to change many of these.
 So, separate the ones that you can influence from the ones that you can't, and do what you can to reduce job demands.